ejbyne/rails-instagram/README.md

 The app has a user authentication system, including the ability to sign in with Facebook.

-## Features

-- User can sign up, sign in and sign out (including the option to sign in with Facebook)
-- User can upload pictures
-- User can comment on pictures
-- User can like pictures
-- User can only add a photo or a comment if he or she has signed in
-- User can only delete a photo that he or she has added

-## To do list

-- User can only edit or delete a comment they have added
-- Add CSS/Bootstrap

 ## Technologies used

 - Ruby